t-yanick/oop/README.md

 Run ruby bin/main

 # Game Rules
+- The will Launch a Board on the screen
-Each player only can choose one position per turn
+- Each player only can choose one position per turn
-You are not allowed to select a position if another player already have a mark there First player is the 'X'
+- You are not allowed to select a position if another player already have a mark there
+- First player is the 'X'
-Second player is the 'O'
+- Second player is the 'O'
-Win how complete a line with the same symbol 'X X X' or 'O O O ' If nobody wins after all positions have a symbol it will be a draw Each player only can choose one position per turn
+- Win how complete a line with the same symbol 'X X X' or 'O O O '
+- If nobody wins after all positions have a symbol it will be a draw Each player only can choose one position per turn

-# Game instructions
+# Game instructions (Screenshots)
-The player has the option to play or to exit.
-If the player decides to play, these steps follow:
+The Players follow the below instructions to play the game:

-Player one is the symbol 'X' and player two is the symbol 'O' From the below screen, Players can add thier Names
+The Screen will display a welcome board, then Player one is the symbol 'X' and player two is the symbol 'O' From the below screen, Players can add thier names.

 <img src = "images/1.png">